 Calcium carbonate is the form of calcium found in most water.
 Small amounts give water a crisp, clean taste.

-Unfortunately, calcium carbonate is not always the most viable source of calcium for plants—instead, most nutrient companies use one or a combination of the following: calcium nitrate, calcium chloride, calcium gluconate, calcium acetate, magnesium nitrate and magnesium carbonate, amongst others.
+Unfortunately, calcium carbonate is not always the most viable source of calcium for plants—instead, most nutrient companies use one or a combination of the following: calcium nitrate, calcium chloride, calcium gluconate, calcium acetate, magnesium nitrate and magnesium carbonate, among others.

 Each of these forms of calcium and magnesium have different absorption properties, and some of the better chelated forms can be absorbed by diffusion of water through the cell membrane, enabling the fastest and most thorough absorption.